anartovich/streams-open-docs/content/en/docs/install/_index.md

 [...]
 ```

-In order to check that Streams is running:
+To check that Streams is running:

+1. Import the provided Postman collections and environments.
+Select the environment designed
+for Kubernetes (instead of localhost).
+It has a variable named `loadBalancerBaseUrl` with the value `<SET_YOUR_HOSTNAME>`.
+Change this to your hostname (for example, `https://k8s.yourdomain.tld`).
-1. Create a topic with default settings using the provided Postman collection and Postman environment.
+2. Create a topic with default settings.
-As the provided environment is configured with `${loadbalancer.baseUrl}` for all base URLs, you must reconfigure it with your own DNS.
-For example, `baseUrl` will be changed from `${loadbalancer.baseUrl}` to `https://k8s.yourdomain.tld` and so on for other variables.
-2. Try to subscribe with SSE to your topic:
+3. Try to subscribe with SSE to your topic:

 ```sh
 curl "https://k8s.yourdomain.tld/streams/subscribers/sse/api/v1/topics/{TOPIC_ID}"